ucsb-cs24/w19/_lab/lab02.md

 Use an editor (e.g., emacs or vim) to make the following changes to intlist.cpp - do not change any of the other files.

-* Fix the comment at the top to show your name(s) and the date.
+* Fix the comment at the top to show your name and the date.
 * Implement the sum method.
 See the count method for guidance.
 * Save, and then test your sum implementation - compile and execute testlist again.
 Verify sum is working before going on.
 * Push your code to github using the "git add .", "git commit" and "git push " commands